Racism

 People protest attempts to throw out ballots cast at drive-through polling locations in Houston, Texas on November 2, 2020.
 REUTERS/Callaghan O'Hare

-The Electoral College system favors voters in a small group of battleground states, over-representing white voters while ignoring many voters of color.
+The Electoral College has racist origins.
+Southern states were granted votes for three-fifths of their slave populations, even though those enslaved people were themselves unable to vote.
+This effectively gave white southerners an outsized influence on the electoral process until the end of the Jim Crow era.
+Today, the system favors voters in a small group of battleground states at the expense of most Americans and over-represents white voters while ignoring many voters of color.
 A growing chorus of legal and policy experts, along with the majority of Americans, believe it should change.
+However, the Electoral College’s racist legacy has also impacted efforts to change it.

 Adam Russell Taylor 10-29-2020